Duck blood and other mystery meats.

 If you, however, try to replicate the experience closely, well, you probably have a better chance of getting a gun control bill passed in the US Senate.
 If anyone can do this, though, it’s Jason Vincent, who I have declared on multiple occasions is one of, if not my favorite chef in Chicago.
 Jason and the restaurant group behind Giant (Ben Lustbader and Josh Perlman are also partners) are launching Chef’s Special, a riff on the kind of Chinese food Americans grew up with.
 Jason isn’t cooking this time around.
 Aaron Kabot and Tom Scodari, new chef partners in the restaurant group are.

-The Chef’s Special team has wisely stayed away from paper lantern, black and red lacquer, and Chinese zodiac placemat aesthetic.
+The Chef’s Special team has wisely stayed away from paper lantern, black and red lacquer, and Chinese zodiac placemat aesthetic, according to Mercury News.
 Unfortunately, they went with a mauve and turquoise paint theme, aka the Sherwin Williams Crockett and Tubbs Miami Vice collection.
 The rest of the room is rounded out with lunette-style window archs (an architectural artifact of the previous space), honey-colored wainscoting straight from a 70s porn shoot, Tron-grid-like upholstery, and vaguely Asiatic wooden seats that look they were stolen from a tiki bar liquidation sale.
 Throw in a couple Thomas Kinkade paintings and this would be my mother’s living room in 1987.
 You’d think I’d find this comfortable, but the Salvation Army-chic is neither comfortable, cool, or cohesively retro.

 The food here suffers from Deli Dilemma big time.
 The egg rolls are huge and dappled like old deep-fried McDonald’s apple pies.
 I appreciate that they contain gigantic shrimp as opposed to the typical krill-sized ones that most traditional American Chinese spots use.
 But, these egg rolls are missing the deep bbq pork punch of the now defunct Kow Kow egg roll, and the peanut butter-tinged salty sweetness of my current go-to egg roll at Lee’s Chop Suey.
 Take away the shrimp and you wouldn’t be able to pick this egg roll, or frankly, even the Chef’s Special crab rangoon out of a line-up of ten pu pu platters selected at random from all Chicago Chinese takeout joints.